divviup/janus/docs/DEPLOYING.md

 and collect flow, including making requests to the helper.
 All communication between components happens implicitly through the database.

+Janus is horizontally scalable.
+It is safe to run any number of Janus components in parallel.

 A related binary, `janus_cli`, can be used to perform various one-off tasks, and interacts with the database as well.